Roberto Cueva del Río

+Early life and education

-When he was 6, he and his family moved to Mexico City where went to elementary school.
+When he was 6, he and his family moved to Mexico City, where he went to elementary school.
 In 1923 he worked with Ernesto García Cabral who was a political cartoonist for the "Excélsior" newspaper.

-From 1924 to 1928 he attended Escuela Nacional de Bellas Artes de la Universidad Nacional & Academy of San Carlos.
+From 1924 to 1928, he attended Escuela Nacional de Bellas Artes de la Universidad Nacional & Academy of San Carlos.
 His teachers were Germán Gedovious, Sóstenes Ortega, Raziel Cabildo.
-The dean Alfonso Pruneda granted a monthly scholarship support ($40), to foment his studies in Fine Arts academy.
+The dean Alfonso Pruneda granted a monthly scholarship support ($40), to support his studies in Fine Arts academy.
 With this scholarship and his work selling he became a drawing & painting teacher for some Mexican states, teaching in rural schools as a cultural mission.

+Career

+1920s

 In 1926 painted his first murals in elementary schools from the Ministry of Public Education of Mexico.

 In 1928 he had his first exposition with drawings and political-cartoons.